scrapehero-code/tripadvisor-scraper/README.md

 # Tripadvisor Scraper
-Scraper to extract restaurant details from Tripadvisor.com using Scrapy
+Scraper to extract restaurant details from Tripadvisor.com using Python and SelectorLib
 ## Details to extract
 1. Restaurant Name
 2. Restaurant Link
 3. Cuisine
 4. Price
-5. Rank
-6. Rating
+5. Rating
-7. Number of reviews
+6. Number of reviews

 ## Prerequisites
 Install Python 3 and Pip.
 Follow the guides below: